 Every programming language comes with a language of data and a language of operations on data.
 The first language always provides some forms of atomic data; to represent the variety of information in the real world as data, a programmer must learn to compose basic data and to describe such compositions.
 Similarly, the second language provides some basic operations on atomic data; it is the programmer’s task to compose these operations into programs that perform the desired computations.
 We use arithmetic for the combination of these two parts of a programming language because it generalizes what you know from grade school.

-This part introduces the arithmetic of BSL, the programming language used in the Prologue.
+This first part of the book (I) introduces the arithmetic of BSL, the programming language used in the Prologue.
 From arithmetic, it is a short step to your first simple programs, which you may know as functions from mathematics.
 Before you know it, though, the process of writing programs looks confusing, and you will long for a way to organize your thoughts.
 We equate “organizing thoughts” with design, and this first part of the book introduces you to a systematic way of designing programs.

 write "(",Scan this first chapter quickly, skip ahead to the second one, and return here, when you encounter “arithmetic” that you don’t recognize.